Archaeologists Make The Remarkable Discovery Of A 4,000-Year-Old Sumerian Port In Iraq

 It was when archaeologists were making their final preparations in 2016 to begin work in Dhi Qar that a member of the team decided to look inside a foxhole that they had found around the northwestern edge of the settlement.
 It was inside of this foxhole that the surprising discovery of the ancient Sumerian port was made.

-As archaeologist Licia Romano recalls, as soon as the team saw baked clay bricks inside of the animal’s burrow, they knew they were looking at something quite ancient.
+As archaeologist Licia Romano recalled, as soon as the team saw baked clay bricks inside of the animal’s burrow, they knew they were looking at something ancient.

 “We weren’t looking for a harbor.
 But one day, during a survey of the site, we saw this foxhole, and looking inside it we caught a glimpse of some clay bricks, which told us there was an ancient structure there.”